Memory Effect of Gravitational Wave Pulses in PP-Wave Spacetimes: Discussions

 In this paper we have used a conventional method of analysing the memory effects of gravitational waves.
 The geodesic equations are solved in the presence of the wave as well as in the region beyond the extent of the wave in order to find the change in the separation between a pair of geodesics.
 The net changes in the displacement and velocity difference for two initially co-moving geodesics are interpreted as the gravitational memory effect.

 We have considered the pp-wave metric in the Brinkmann coordinates.
 The metric contains a free function $ H (u,x,y) $ which can be so chosen as to denote a particular profile of the wave pulse.
-We have assumed this pulse in the shape of a ramp waveform to model burst GWs and have investigated the memory it leaves behind in a pp-wave spacetime.
+We have taken the pulse in the shape of a ramp to model burst GWs and investigated the memory it leaves behind in a pp-wave spacetime.
 By integrating the geodesic equations in the presence of a ramp profile, we have derived the analytical solutions for $ x(u) $ and $ y(u) $ in terms of Airy functions.
-The solutions obtained in presence of the pulse are matched with those outside the wave region, based on the assumption of the continuity and differentiability of the solutions at the boundaries of the pulse (i.e. $ u=0 $ and $ u=1 $ in our calculations).
-The initial values of $ x $, $ y $ and their first-order derivatives are also chosen.
+The solutions obtained in presence of the pulse are matched with those outside the wave region, based on the assumption of the continuity and differentiability of the solutions at the boundaries of the pulse (i.e. $ u=0 $ and $ u=1 $).
+The initial values of $ x $, $ y $ and their first-order derivatives are chosen.
 The integration constants are then determined from the initial and boundary conditions.
-The graphical plots indicate how the displacement and relative velocity between two geodesics change along $ x $ and $ y $-directions after the arrival of the pulse.